 When you’re traveling for more than a few days, you might find yourself missing a lack of routine.
 We find a nice way to feel more balanced in any environment is to set an intentional morning routine that you do *every* morning.
 This might look like stretching and meditating in your hotel room, sitting down for an espresso at the same local café each morning, or taking it slow with tea and a book on the patio.
 While these simple rituals might seem expendable while you’re on the go, the consistency goes a long way to calm the nervous system and keep you feeling like yourself.

-Read next: 7 habits to heal your gut.
-Plus, follow us on social for more expert-backed content like this.
+Read next: Why it's important to stick with your vitamins while traveling.
+Plus, follow us on social for more expert-backed content.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.
 To the extent that this article features the advice of physicians or medical practitioners, the views expressed are the views of the cited expert and do not necessarily represent the views of Perelel.